 Photo: (l-r) Dr Cait McMahon and Kimina Lyall

 In a time of crisis, community broadcasters were there to provide critical information to their communities as fire threatened their homes and their loved ones.

 In many cases, these volunteer broadcasters were personally impacted, through loss of homes, livelihoods and the associated psychological trauma of living in a fire-affected community.

 We want to acknowledge the part these stations played and provide trauma support training in order to build resilience in these communities.

 Photo: Buckenbowra State Forest by Tracee Hutchison

-If you’re interested in becoming a funding partner on this or any of our other sector-wide projects please get in touch.
+This project is fully funded, but if you’re interested in becoming a funding partner on any of our other sector-wide projects please get in touch.
 We welcome the opportunity to tell you more about how we’re supporting the largest community-owned, independent media sector in Australia.